Marco Rossi (footballer, born 1964): Budapest Honvéd

 Then from August 2012 he was appointed as the coach of Budapesti Honvéd FC.
 In his first season, he took third place with Honvéd in the Nemzeti Bajnokság I. However, he was no longer as successful in the following season, so on 28 April 2014, Rossi resigned from his position.

 On 7 February 2015, Rossi was appointed as the coach of the Nemzeti Bajnokság I club Budapest Honvéd FC for the second time in his career.

 Although Budapest Honvéd FC was not the most financially stable club of the Nemzeti Bajnokság I, Rossi won the 2016–17 Nemzeti Bajnokság I after securing their trophy against their rival Videoton FC in the last round of the season.
 The last match was won by Honvéd 1–0 at the Bozsik Stadion, Budapest, Hungary.

 After winning the 2016–17 Nemzeti Bajnokság I season with Budapest Honvéd FC, Rossi resigned as the manager of Honvéd by saying that:

 I've become a champion, so I will have a chapter in the history book of this fantastic club.
 I've done my job, which is a beautiful job, and as they say, you have to stop at the top.
 I will do no different.

 Rossi was chosen the best manager of the 2016–17 Nemzeti Bajnokság I season.

 Dunajská Streda

-In 11 June 2017, it was announced that Rossi would sign for FC DAC 1904, a Slovakian football club, for two years plus an option for one more year.
+On 11 June 2017, it was announced that Rossi would sign for the Slovak club DAC Dunajská Streda 1904 for two years plus an option for one more year.
 The club is strongly supported by the Hungarian minority in Slovakia.
-The team plays in the Slovakia First League.
+The team plays in the Slovak First League.

-In the final round of the season, DAC beat Ružomberok 4-0 away from home to secure their place on the podium, while Rossi led another team to the Europa League qualifiers after bronze medallist Honvéd.
+In the final round of the season, DAC beat Ružomberok 4–0 away from home to secure their place on the podium, while Rossi led another team to the Europa League qualifiers after bronze medallist Honvéd.